networkteam/ember-cli-maskedinput/README.md

 ### `on-change`

-An optional action closure to handle the `change` event (which should not be overridden).
+An optional function to handle `change` events.

 ## License